beluxappdev/aks-istio-multi-cluster/README.md

     export NC='\033[0m'
    ```

-   **1.3** After adjusting the env file, read it in your bash session so you can run all the remaining lab commands.
+   After adjusting the env file, read it in your bash session so you can run all the remaining lab commands.
 Note that if you stop the lab in the middle, it is important to always reload the env file.
    ```bash
    source ./env
    ```

 2. **Bootstrapping the Environment**

-   **2.1** For this lab, you will need 2 AKS cluster that can communicate to each other, or that has access to each cluster eastwest gateway.
+   For this lab, you will need 2 AKS cluster that can communicate to each other, or that has access to each cluster eastwest gateway.
 The script bootstrap-workshop is the easiest way to create two vanilla AKS clusters for configuring Istio and the sample apps.
 To run it, all you need to do is ensure that tou have az tool installed and then login with your account:

    ```bash
    az login --use-device-code
    ```

-   **2.2** Executing the command will automatically open a web browser window prompting you to authenticate.
+   Executing the command will automatically open a web browser window prompting you to authenticate.
 Once prompted, sign in using the user account that has the Owner role in the target Azure subscription that you will use in this lab and close the web browser window.
 Make sure that you are logged in to the right subscription for the consecutive commands.

    ```bash
    az account list -o table
    ```

-   **2.3** If in the above statement you don’t see the right account being indicated as your default one, change your environment to the right subscription with the following command, replacing the <subscription-id>.
+   If in the above statement you don’t see the right account being indicated as your default one, change your environment to the right subscription with the following command, replacing the <subscription-id>.

    ```bash
    az account set --subscription <subscription-id>
    ```
-   **2.4** For this workshop, you will need 2 AKS cluster that can communicate to each other, or that has access to each cluster eastwest gateway.
+   In this lab, you will create 2 AKS clusters that can communicate to each other, or that has access to each cluster eastwest gateway.
 The script bootstrap-workshop is the easiest way to create two vanilla AKS clusters for configuring Istio and the sample apps.
 Note that this script can take from 5-10 minutes to run.

    ```bash
    ./boostrap-workshop.sh